 This fundraiser breakfast has participants paying an entrance fee for all-you-can-eat pancakes.
 It usually includes pancakes, syrup, fruit, eggs and sausage, coffee and juice, etc. Find a facility to host your breakfast and prepare your food, and ask volunteers who have food handling experience to lend a hand.

-Example: Supporters of Law Enforcement in Devonshire (S.O.L.I.D.) supports the Los Angeles Police Department, provides them with the equipment and resources they need.
-To help the officers and the community they serve, the nonprofit held an all-you-can-eat pancake breakfast.
-They raised funds through the ticket prices.
+Example: Supporters of Law Enforcement in Devonshire (S.O.L.I.D.) supports the Los Angeles Police Department by providing them with the equipment and resources they need to help the officers and the community they serve.
+The nonprofit held an all-you-can-eat pancake breakfast and raised funds through the ticket sales.
 You can see a tier of ticket prices listed on the form in the image below.
 Each has a description below the price.
 We love this simple fundraising page for its easy-to-donate form, the description of the impact, and the event poster on the side.

 Get Started With Donorbox